havryleshko/system-design/apps/backend/README.md

 ## LangGraph Checkpointer (Clarifier Resume)

-Persistent checkpoints are required and **`LANGGRAPH_PG_URL` is mandatory**.
-The app now raises at import time if this variable is missing, so production deployments must supply a working Postgres URL.

-1. Provision a Postgres instance (Supabase works fine) and copy the full connection string, e.g. `postgresql://user:pass@host:5432/db`.
-2. Set `LANGGRAPH_PG_URL` in every runtime (Render, LangSmith, `langgraph dev`, etc.).
-The backend invokes `langgraph-checkpoint-postgres`'s `.setup()` automatically on startup, so there is no manual migration step.
-3. (Optional) If several environments share the same database, use separate schemas or distinct DBs.
-A missing/invalid `LANGGRAPH_PG_URL` will now stop the process immediately, preventing the clarifier from ever running without persistence.
+When this graph runs inside LangGraph Server/LangSmith, a managed Postgres checkpointer is injected automatically.
+No extra environment variables are required—the `graph = builder.compile()` call is enough to enable durable clarifier resumes and backtracking.

+For local development you can still point LangGraph at your own Postgres by setting `LANGGRAPH_PG_URL` before launching `langgraph dev`, but production deployments are expected to rely on the built-in storage.

-4. After deploying, open `/chat`, trigger a clarifier question, submit the form, and ensure `POST /threads/{id}/runs/{run_id}/resume` returns `200`.
+After each deploy, open `/chat`, trigger a clarifier question, submit the answers, and verify the `POST /threads/{id}/runs/{run_id}/resume` call succeeds.